Matthimatiker/matthimatiker.github.io/_drafts/iterators-with-duplicated-keys.md

         }
     }

-    // This returns all 6 items and the caller of the iterator does not have
-    // to think about duplicate-key edge cases:
+When plugging this together, we get an iterator whose keys are always ascending, numerical values:

     $combined = new NumericKeysIterator($combined);
     $items = iterator_to_array($combined);

-iterator_to_array( ..., true)
+Therefore, ``iterator_to_array()`` returns all 6 items even if the default key handling is used and the caller does not have to think about duplicate-key edge cases.

 ### Conclusion ###